Best Phone Mount for Sony a7 III

 | Weight | 51g |

-- All-plastic construction is less durable than metal options
+- Plastic foot feels less secure than metal options

 Check Price on Amazon US, UK, CA, DE → Check Price on B&H